wlonk/arcadia/2015-02-post-playtest-2-outline.md

 ## Dark Desires

-So, I’m envisioning these as functioning a bit like _Lady Blackbird_, _The Shadow of Yesterday_, or _Marvel Heroic Roleplaying_ keys: each has a few points under them, and when you hit that point, you get the reward for it (1, 3, 7 points or something).
-Some might also have “burn this key” type points, after which you have to chose a new key.
+When you hit a Dark Desire, get one token.
+If doing so exposes you to risk or danger, get two tokens instead.

 ### Mad, Bad and Dangerous to Know

 You are a person of gigantic passions: great mirths and great melancholies.
 What is the outlet for your passions?

-  - When you emotionally abuse someone
-  - When you wreck the reputation of someone close to you towards your own ends
-  - When you kill someone in a fit of passion
+Hit this desire when you engage in that outlet.

-###Forbidden love
+### Forbidden love

 You love someone who you shouldn’t.
 Why shouldn’t you?
 Is it a matter of class, sex, or something else?

-  - When you steal a kiss, touch, or other token of affection despite the risk of discovery.
-  - When you do something unsafe for your love.
-  - When you reveal your love to the world?
+Hit this desire when you express your love to your lover.

 ### Unrequited love

 You love someone who does not or cannot love you back.
 What keeps you from their esteem?

-  - When you put yourself in danger or difficulty to impress your beloved.
-  - When you harm another to gain the favor of your beloved
-  - When do something self-sacrificing for your love’s greater happiness
+Hit this desire when you make a decision based on this secret affection or when you somehow show it indirectly.

 ### Vengeance

 You wish to see another ruined.
 How did they harm you?

-  - When you brood over slights, real or imagined
-  - When you harm your foe at great cost to yourself
-  - When your triumph over your nemesis is complete
+Hit this desire when you undermine, harm, or malign them.

-### Secrets Man was not Meant to Know
+### TODO Secrets Man was not Meant to Know

 You desire understanding of the secrets of life and death—and not just to know, but to control.
 Why do you need this?